OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 #### Dynamic Analysis

-Test encrypted data for reoccuring patterns -- those can be an indication of ECB mode being used.
+Test encrypted data for reoccurring patterns -- those can be an indication of ECB mode being used.

 #### Remediation

 Use an established block mode that provides a feedback mechanism for subsequent blocks, e.g. Counter Mode (CTR).
 For storing encrypted data it is often advisable to use a block mode that additionally protects the integrity of the stored data, e.g. Galois/Counter Mode (GCM).
-The latter has the additional benefit that the algorithm is mandatory for each TLSv1.2 implementation -- thus being available on all modern plattforms.
+The latter has the additional benefit that the algorithm is mandatory for each TLSv1.2 implementation -- thus being available on all modern platforms.

 Consult the NIST guidelines on block mode selection<sup>[1]</sup>.